totalperspective/bartfast/README.md

 ## Introduction

-Bartfast is a design language builder inspired by Douglas Adams’ character Slartibartfast, a planet designer from the novel The Hitchhiker's Guide to the Galaxy.
+Bartfast is a design language builder inspired by Douglas Adams’ character Slartibartfast, a planet designer from the novel *The Hitchhiker's Guide to the Galaxy*.
 Much like Slartibartfast, who took immense pride in crafting detailed, award-winning coastlines, Bartfast aims to aid developers and designers in meticulously designing and refining their digital environments.

 In the words of Slartibartfast himself, "I'd far rather be happy than right any day."
 This sentiment encapsulates Bartfast's philosophy of prioritizing user experience and design satisfaction over rigid adherence to technical correctness.